dassencio/mapgen/README.md

   if applicable.
 Valid values are `bottom left`, `bottom right`, `top left` and `top right`.
 Defaults to `top right`.

-## Marker entries in `markers`:
+### Marker entries in `markers`:

 All markers must be entered as a list under the `markers` section of the YAML file.
-Every marker accepts the same attributes as the ones from `default marker settings`, but those will only apply for the marker being defined, i.e., values for attributes defined on a marker have higher precedence than values for the attributes with the same names defined under `default marker settings`.
+Every marker accepts the same attributes as the ones from `default marker settings`, but those will only be applied to the marker being defined, i.e., values for attributes defined on a marker have higher precedence than those for attributes with same names specified under `default marker settings`.

 Additional attributes: